Cosmos bipinnatus: Flowers

 The very conspicuous cup-shaped inflorescences have a diameter of usually 5-7 cm and contain tongue and tubular flowers, which are surrounded by bracts.
 There are usually 8 outer bracts, and they are ovate to lanceolate-tail-shaped, 7-15 mm long, 3-5 mm wide.
 The inner bracts are ovate-lanceolate and 8-12 mm long.
 They are translucent with many black stripes and a clear edge up to 1 mm wide, sometimes with yellowish or pink pigments, the tip is ciliate.
 The sprout leaves have gold-yellow, thread-like tips and protrude between the tubular flowers.
 The broadened base of these spreader leaves is translucent, with a yellow line.

 The mostly eight ray florets are pink to violet or white colored, at the base may show noticeable stains caused by anthocyanin.
 The tongues are reversely ovate shaped, have a length of usually 20-35 mm and a width of usually 12-20 mm.
 The tips are almost dull and have three broad, wavy teeth.
 Below that, they are greatly rejuvenated.
 In the center of the flower baskets is a large number of tubular flowers (also called disc florets), whose overgrown petals are yellow, turn white in the lower part and reach a length of 5-6 mm.
 The anthers are brownish-black and about 3 mm long, at the tips are short-triangular, translucent attachments with a length of 0.5-0.8 mm.
 The branches of the stylus are short and rather dull, with a length of .5 mm.

 Distribution

 According to Plants of the World Online this plant is native to Mexico.
 However, other sources list it as native to the United States and Canada.
-Since it is used as an ornamental plant in many countries and prone to sedimentation, it is an invasive plant in many areas of the world.
+Since it is used as an ornamental plant in many countries and prone to naturalization, it is an invasive plant in many areas of the world.
 It has naturalized in scattered locations across North America, South America, the West Indies, Italy, Australia, and Asia, where it is a garden escape (introduced species) and in some habitats becoming a weed.